 Nobody ever thinks of this, however, this may very well be the trigger of the acne around your mouth and chin.

-Your diet can have an effect on your skin
+Your diet can affect your skin

-Processed foods such as sweets can rapidly raise your blood sugar and can contribute to excess production of the hormone insulin which can cause acne around the mouth.
+Processed foods such as sweets can rapidly raise your blood sugar and contribute to excess production of the hormone insulin which can cause acne around the mouth.

 Sugar rush makes your body work hard to get back to normal levels and this roller coaster of ups and downs can leave you feeling nervous, foggy, irritable, drained, and stressed.